kplaney/CoINcIDE/Coincide_GenomeMedicine_dissertation_scripts/README_GenomeMedicine_dissertation.txt

 Next, a lot of up-front work was done on simulated data to prove Coincide behaves as "expected".
 Functions to both create the simulated clusters and run Coincide on it can be found in the scripts below:

+(a quick note: below this line, I'm still working on not having paths hard-coded to make it easier for other folks to copy and paste/run the code):
 -Coincide_tissueSimulation_script.R
 -Coincide_simulationVisualizations_script.R